On the geometric properties of multi-operator two-phase elliptic measure: Free boundary interpretation of the blow-up domains

 A super-solution is defined similarly, with all the inequalities above reversed and the ball $B(y,\rho) \subset \Omega^{-}(u)$.

 A solution is any continuous function that is both a sub- and a super-solution. \end{definition}

+\begin{remark} {We are considering the very same two-operator free-boundary problem and notion of solution as that in \cite{Feldman,AM} (see also \cite{Cerutti-Ferrari-Salsa,Ferrari-Salsa} for a more general variable coefficient version).
+Indeed, the crucial step herein is to verify that the difference of blown up Greens functions are solutions to this free-boundary problem and satisfy the $\eps$-monotonicity property required to kick-start the improvement of flatness mechanism.
+Thereafter, we are simply invoking the strategy presented in the aforementioned works, but we provide the key steps and relevant intermediate result statements herein for the purpose of clarity.
+Our exposition follows that in these references closely.} \end{remark}

 We will frequently use the notion of \emph{two-plane solutions}: \begin{definition} We refer to a function $P(x) = \alpha(\nu\cdot x)^+ - \beta(\nu\cdot x)^-$ for some choice of $\nu\in \Sbb^{n-1}$, $\alpha,\beta\geq 0$ as a two-plane solution.
 Given $M$ as in Assumption \ref{a:blownup}, if $\alpha, \beta$ satisfy the property (2) of Definition \ref{d:viscosity} for this choice of $M$, we refer to $P$ as a two-plane sub-solution of $L^M (\cdot) = 0$.
-We analogously define two-plane super-solutions of $L^M (\cdot) =0$, and we refer to $P$ as a two-plane solution of $L^M (\cdot)=0$ if it is both a two-plane sub- and super-solution. {Note that, without specifying the coefficients for which $P$ is a two-plane solution, we are assuming no relationship between $\alpha$ and $\beta$.} \end{definition}
+We analogously define two-plane super-solutions of $L^M (\cdot) =0$, and we refer to $P$ as a two-plane solution of $L^M (\cdot)=0$ if it is both a two-plane sub- and super-solution. {There will often be no relationship assumed between $\alpha$ and $\beta$.
+We will thus often simply talk about two-plane solutions without specifying any coefficients $\alpha,\beta$.} \end{definition}

 We begin with the following lemma.

 { \begin{lemma} Suppose that $M$ and $u$ are as in Assumption \ref{a:blownup}.
 If $B(y,\rho) \subset \Omega^{-}(u)$ or $B(y,\rho) \subset \Omega^{+}(u)$ with $x_{0} \in \partial B(y,\rho) \cap \{u=0\}$, then there exists a unique two-plane solution $P= P_{x_{0}}$ so that